1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/31oTRCUjznL._SL500_.jpg)

-Absolutely love the concept.
-The most useful parts for me were about organising a kitchen and about folding stuff.
+I absolutely love the concept.
+The most insightful parts for me were about organizing a kitchen and about folding stuff.

 </section>